 Health insurance refunds are granted for cancellation only.
 Cancellation occurs when the student submits a completed and signed Cancellation/Withdrawal form to the Registrar's Office before the official term begin date (see the Academic and Administrative Calendars).
 Students who withdraw after the official term begin date are not eligible for a Health Insurance Fee refund and remain insured for the duration of the term -- even though they are not attending UC Irvine, and regardless of where they live.

 Any student receiving financial aid and contemplating withdrawing from UCI should contact the Office of Financial Aid and Scholarships at (949) 824-6261 to speak with a financial aid counselor concerning the financial ramifications of withdrawing.

-Refunds for Other Services
+Refunds for Other Goods and Services

 Upon admission to the University, every undergraduate student is assigned to the school or program that offers the student's selected major, or to the Division of Undergraduate Education if the student's major is undecided/undeclared.
 Before enrolling in classes, students should talk to an academic counselor to develop an academic plan for course enrollment.

 Jurisdiction over all questions of academic regulations and academic standing rests with the counseling office of the school to which a student is assigned, or in the case of undecided/undeclared majors, with the Dean of the Division of Undergraduate Education.
 Each academic unit provides academic advising for its students and when a Dean's signature is necessary, academic advisors can sign for the Dean of their school, process change of major petitions, and other petitions.
 Students are responsible for knowing the governing regulations of the school or program to which they are assigned.